Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • Define what idea stands behind the medical device

-• What problem does it solves?
+• What problem does it solve?

 • What is the business opportunity?

-2 Device intended use and target audience
+2 The device’s intended use and target audience

 • Define a clean device intended use